lephare-photoz/lephare/docs/detailed.rst

 FIR fit
 ~~~~~~~

-A set of four FIR libraries are available, and can be used to characterize the FIR emission of galaxies assuming that the emission is dominated by radiation of dust component heated by star formation activity.
+A set of four FIR libraries are available, and can be used to characterize the FIR emission of galaxies.
 No implementation of hot dust heated by an AGN component has been included yet !

+The fit of standard templates describing the stellar emission (as BC03) is simulaneous to the fit in FIR done with the FIR libraries.
+If you define FIR_LIB, the code will fit a FIR template.
+We don't consider the energy balance in the fit.

 The user defined the minimal rest-frame wavelength for the FIR analysis (FIR_LMIN, default is :math:`\lambda=7\mu m`).
 The global FIR context (FIR_CONT) specifies the set of filters to be used.
 However, the final context will depend on the redshift of the source and only filters with :math:`\lambda/(1+z) \ge` FIR_LMIN will be considered.